entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Mironenko, A. A. (2022).
 Lower and upper jaws of the Early Permian goniatitid from the Divjinskian Formation (Artinskian Stage, Cisuralian, Lower Permian).
 Lethaia, 55(4), — pages.
 (Exact page numbers not available from the accessible source).

-Modesto, S.P., 1995.
-The skull of the herbivorous synapsid Edaphosaurus boanerges from the Lower Permian of Texas.
-Palaeontology, v.
-38, no. 1, p.
-213-239.

 Modesto, S. P. (1995).
 The skull of the herbivorous synapsid Edaphosaurus boanerges from the Lower Permian of Texas.
 Palaeontology, 38(4), 759–774. https://doi.org/10.1111/j.1475-4983.1995.tb00244.x

 Modesto, S. P. (2010).
 The postcranial skeleton of the aquatic parareptile Mesosaurus tenuidens from the Gondwanan Permian.
 Journal of Vertebrate Paleontology, 30(5), 1378–1395. https://doi.org/10.1080/02724634.2010.501443

+Modesto, S. P., Lamb, A. J., & Reisz, R. R. (2014).
+The captorhinid reptile Captorhinikos valensis from the lower Permian Vale Formation of Texas, and the evolution of herbivory in eureptiles.
+Journal of Vertebrate Paleontology, 34(2), 291–302. https://doi.org/10.1080/02724634.2013.809358

+Modesto, S.P., 1995.
+The skull of the herbivorous synapsid Edaphosaurus boanerges from the Lower Permian of Texas.
+Palaeontology, v.
+38, no. 1, p.
+213-239.

 Mory, A. J., & Backhouse, J. (1997).
 Permian stratigraphy and palynology of the Carnarvon Basin, Western Australia.
 Western Australia Geological Survey Report 51, 46 pp.

-Mutter, R., Cartanyà, J., and Basaraba, S. A. U. (2008).
-“New evidence of Saurichthys from the Lower Triassic with an evaluation of early saurichthyid diversity,” in Mesozoic fishes 4.
-Homology and phylogeny.
-Editors G. Arratia, H.-P. Schultze, and M. V. H. Wilson (München: Dr. Friedrich Pfeil), 103–127
+Mutter, R. J. (2002).
+Revision of the Triassic family Colobodontidae sensu Andersson 1916 (emended) with a tentative assessment of perleidiform interrelationships (Actinopterygii: Perleidiformes).
+PhD thesis.
+Zürich (Switzerland): University of Zurich

 Mutter, R. J. (2005).
 Re-assessment of the genus Helmolepis Stensiö 1932 (Actinopterygii: Platysiagidae) and the evolution of platysiagids in the EarlyMiddle Triassic.
 Eclogae Geol.
 Helv.
 98, 271–280. doi:10.1007/S00015-005-1164-7

-Mutter, R. J. (2002).
-Revision of the Triassic family Colobodontidae sensu Andersson 1916 (emended) with a tentative assessment of perleidiform interrelationships (Actinopterygii: Perleidiformes).
-PhD thesis.
-Zürich (Switzerland): University of Zurich
+Mutter, R. J., & Neuman, A. G. (2006).
+An enigmatic chondrichthyan with Paleozoic affinities from the Lower Triassic of western Canada.
+Acta Palaeontologica Polonica, 51(2), 271–282. https://doi.org/10.4202/app.2006.0203

 Mutter, R. J., and Herzog, A. (2004).
 A new genus of Triassic actinopterygian with an evaluation of deepened flank scales in fusiform fossil fishes.
 J. Vertebr.
 Paleontol.
 24, 794–801. doi:10.1671/0272-4634(2004)024[0794:ANGOTA]2.0.CO;2

-Mutter, R. J., & Neuman, A. G. (2006).
-An enigmatic chondrichthyan with Paleozoic affinities from the Lower Triassic of western Canada.
-Acta Palaeontologica Polonica, 51(2), 271–282. https://doi.org/10.4202/app.2006.0203
+Mutter, R., Cartanyà, J., and Basaraba, S. A. U. (2008).
+“New evidence of Saurichthys from the Lower Triassic with an evaluation of early saurichthyid diversity,” in Mesozoic fishes 4.
+Homology and phylogeny.
+Editors G. Arratia, H.-P. Schultze, and M. V. H. Wilson (München: Dr. Friedrich Pfeil), 103–127

+Naugolnykh, S. V. (2018).
+Artinskian (Early Permian) sea basin and its biota (Krasnoufimsk, Cis‑Urals).
+Stratigraphy and Geological Correlation, 26(7), 734–754. https://doi.org/10.1134/S0869593818070080

 Naugolnykh, S.V., 2002.
 A new species of Todites (Pteridophyta) with in situ spores from the Upper Permian of Pechora Cis-Urals (Russia).
 Acta Palaeontologica Polonica, 47(3), 469-478.